 Recipe Notes

-Note 1: Graham crackers: While it’s easiest to just add graham cracker sheets to the blender, there can be a good amount of variation from cracker to cracker and brand to brand.
+Note 1: While it’s easiest to just add graham cracker sheets to the blender, there can be a good amount of variation among brands.
 Measure the crumbs instead of counting out graham cracker sheets.

-Note 2: Measuring: Slightly overfill the measuring cups and then level off the top with the back of a table knife for the perfect measurement.
+Note 2: Slightly overfill the measuring cups and level off the top with the back of a table knife for the perfect measurement.

 Note 3: Scaling up the recipe: The way you make this crust is the same from dessert to dessert; the only things that will change are quantities depending on pan size and whether you need to bake or chill the crust.

-• Graham Cracker crust for a 9x13-inch pan: Triple the recipe.
+• Graham cracker crust for a 9×13-inch pan: Triple the recipe.

 • Muffin tin crumb crust: Grease or line cavities of a miniature muffin tin.
-Add 1 tablespoon of the prepared crust mixture into each cavity and press against the base and barely up the sides with your fingers.
-Use the top of a milk bottle cap to firmly press down the bottom.
-Chill the pan for 15-20 minutes and then bake at 350 degrees F for 10 minutes.
-Fully cool before then using an off-set spatula to carefully and gently remove the shells to then fill with filling.
+Add 1 tbsp of the prepared crust mixture into each cavity and press against the base and barely up the sides.
+Use the top of a milk bottle cap to firmly press the bottom.
+Chill the pan for 15–20 minutes, then bake at 350°F for 10 minutes.
+Fully cool before using an off-set spatula to carefully remove the shells.

 Serving: 1serving | Calories: 212kcal | Carbohydrates: 26.3g | Protein: 1.9g | Fat: 11.3g | Cholesterol: 22.9mg | Sodium: 174.2mg | Fiber: 0.9g | Sugar: 12.3g